 - Light Creamy Lemon Pesto features tender ravioli in a creamy, herby sauce.

 - Carne Asada Tacos have juicy slices of beef in a soft tortilla.

 - 2 tablespoons soy sauce

 - 1 pound sirloin steak, cut into bite size pieces

 - 1/4 teaspoon red pepper flakes

 - 4 cups chopped fresh broccoli

 - Stir in broth mixture, ginger, garlic, and broccoli.
 Bring to a boil, then reduce heat.
-Simmer 5 to 10 minutes, or until sauce thickens.
+Simmer 5 to 10 minutes, or until sauce thickens and broccoli is tender.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.